agendazhang/Peggle/README.md

 The performance constraints for the gameplay feature are as follows:
 * Due to the effect of gravity added on the cannon ball and the cannon can only be fired towards the bottom half part of the game board, there are certain parts on the top left and top right hand side of the game board that the cannon ball cannot reach when the cannon ball is first fired from the cannon.
 Hence, the pegs that are placed there can only be cleared if the ball hits a peg below and bounces up.
 * If you place a peg directly below the cannon and you fire the cannon ball straight down, it will hit the peg, bounce up and hit the top wall, bounce back down and hit the peg again, repeating this forever.
 This is because the pegs that are hit will only be removed once the cannon ball reaches the bottom and is removed from the game board.
 Hence, when the user designs the level, they should avoid such cases where the cannon ball will not be able to go down.
+* If there are too many pegs during the gameplay, it will be a little laggy.

 ## Rules of the Game
 Please write the rules of your game here.
 This section should include the